Call to abstract 2026

 Dr. Amina Talmat Amar, France, NPI Society

-Papers should be presented in the following sessions:
+Papers should be submitted for the following sessions:

-• Results of an original study evaluating one or more NPI compliant with the NPIS Model
+• Results of an original study evaluating one or more NIMs in accordance with the NPIS Model

 • Methodological, technological or ethical considerations for the evaluation of NPI